 Greetings from our alumni!

 As a Lasallian volunteer, you tend to wear many hats; along with the tutor role and leading outreach programs, I also have two other roles that are very important to the center.
 The first is most important to me: I have been working with a high school senior, teaching him one-on-one to make up an algebra class credit so he might have the opportunity to graduate on time.
 The other is geared towards development of the center: keeping track of expenses and donations to the center, and responding to those donations when they come in.
-It’s a long nine- to ten-hour day of work, but with Lasallian volunteers you are helping to make a difference in many students’ lives and carrying on the mission you learn at Saint Mary’s: Enter to Learn, Leave to Serve.”
+It’s a long nine- to ten-hour day of work, but as a Lasallian volunteer I am helping to make a difference in many students’ lives and carrying on the mission I learned at Saint Mary’s: Enter to Learn, Leave to Serve.”

-— Desiree Lopez, SMC Mathematicx Major, Class of 2010
+— Desiree Lopez, SMC Mathematics Major, Class of 2010